Ronald Hughes: Disappearance

-On November 27, 1970, Hughes decided to take a camping trip in a remote area near Sespe Hot Springs in Ventura County, California.
+On November 27, 1970, Hughes embarked on a camping trip to a remote area near Sespe Hot Springs in Ventura County, California.
 According to James Forsher and Lauren Elder, two friends who accompanied Hughes on the trip, heavy rains which had caused flash floods in the area had mired their Volkswagen in mud.
 Forsher and Elder hitchhiked their way out, while Hughes decided to stay in the area until November 29.
 As the rains continued, the wilderness area was evacuated.
 Hughes was last seen by three campers on the morning of November 28.
 They later told investigators that Hughes was alone at the time and had briefly stopped to talk with them.
 Hughes also appeared to be unharmed and was in an area that was away from flood waters.
 When court reconvened on November 30, Hughes failed to appear.
 Due to continued rainstorms, the Ventura County sheriff had to wait two days before a search was launched.

 On December 2, Judge Older ordered the trial to proceed and appointed a new attorney, Maxwell Keith, for Van Houten.
 The women angrily demanded the firing of all their lawyers, and asked to reopen the defense.
 Judge Older denied the request.
 By week's end, Hughes had been missing for two weeks.
 When the court reconvened, Manson and the women created a disturbance suggesting that Judge Older "did away with Ronald Hughes," which resulted in their being removed again from the courtroom.

 Death

 Over the following months, police conducted more than a dozen searches of the area where Hughes was last seen.
 After receiving an anonymous tip in March 1971, police also searched in the area surrounding the Barker Ranch in Inyo County where Manson and his associates had previously lived.

 On March 29, 1971, the same day the jury returned death penalty verdicts against all the defendants on all counts, Hughes' severely decomposed body was discovered by two fishermen in Ventura County.
 His body was found wedged between two boulders in a gorge.
 Hughes was later positively identified by dental X-rays.
 Due to the severe decomposition of his body, the cause and nature of his death was ruled as 'Undetermined'.

 Hughes' funeral was held on April 7, 1971 in West Los Angeles.
-He was buried in Westwood Village Memorial Park Cemetery in Los Angeles.
+He is buried in Westwood Village Memorial Park Cemetery in Los Angeles.